jdegand/make-parties-angular-frontend/README.md

 - I adhered to the design of the MakeSchool tutorial and replicated it with slight differences.
 - I used standalone components except for the app component.
 - I used reactive forms and patchValue to set pre-filled values for the update event form.
-- You could put services in sub-folders, ie `service/events/events.service.ts` and you could change the service names; the way I named them resulted in the class being initially called ApiServiceService.
+- You could put services in sub-folders, ie `service/events/events.service.ts` and you could change the service names; the way I named them resulted in the class being initially called `ApiServiceService`.
 - I used mock data to work out some styling for event fields versus always having to have the spring backend running.
 The mockData implementation is commented out in the events component.
 - The backend was complete (sans rsvps routes) when I started creating the frontend.
 - I added validation first to the frontend and then applied that to the backend.
 - Made the footer and header fixed - added scroll for the events component's body.
-- There was overscroll at the end of events list because of margin placed between events -> used a last variable to remove the margin from the last of event-cards -> using :last-of-type did not work.
+- There was overscroll at the end of events list because of margin placed between events -> used a last variable to remove the margin from the last of event-cards -> using `:last-of-type` did not work.
 - Used [lorem picsum](https://picsum.photos/) for placeholder image urls -> could use many other similar services or even upload your own images to cloudinary.
-- No validation for the image urls - placeholder image from Flaticon is displayed if user fails to provide an imgUrl.
+- No validation for the image urls - placeholder image from Flaticon is displayed if user fails to provide an `imgUrl`.
-- Could cap the event's image width to an even smaller amount - need object-fit:cover to preserve aspect ratio of image.
+- Could cap the event's image width to an even smaller amount - need `object-fit:cover` to preserve aspect ratio of image.
-- I used a mat-card-image attribute on each event image.
+- I used a `mat-card-image` attribute on each event image.
 - I originally used async pipe for the events component -> can be drawbacks to using async pipe -> See this [video](https://www.youtube.com/watch?v=Z9U9-VRN_XU) for more.
 - Changed from async pipe to regular subscription in events component.
 With async pipe, it is more difficult to show a message when the subscription returns no data.
 - I show a 'Could not connect to server' message when an error occurs and I show a 'No events found' message when the backend database has no entries.
-- I used [min] on the Date field although I am using Validators - better to use a custom Validator instead ?
+- I used `[min]` on the Date field although I am using validators - better to use a custom validator instead ?
-- Using [min] is a lot easier to implement, but it is not consistent with how I am validating all the other fields.
+- Using `[min]` is a lot easier to implement, but it is not consistent with how I am validating all the other fields.
 - Used a fair amount of components -> possible to clean up and have better component reuse?
-- On event-detail page, I added an extra link for the rsvp form.
+- On `event-detail` page, I added an extra link for the rsvp form.
-- Debatable if it is better to use routerLink over mat-buttons that are styled like links.
+- Debatable if it is better to use `routerLink` over mat-buttons that are styled like links.
 - Angular material can have accessiblity issues.
 - I didn't go overboard on styling - using a sticky footer presented some difficulty on mobile as the footer overlaps the card when there are multiple events.
 I changed the footer from being stacked in a flex column in the left corner to using row and `justify-content:space-between`.
 On mobile, this choice causes word wrap because the footer text is too long.
 - Could have used modals instead of routing to a form for updating or creating rsvps.